diegorubin/tshield/CONTRIBUTING.md

-# Contributing to Tshield
+# Contributing to TShield

 First of all, thanks for taking time to contribuite!

-The following is a set of guidelines for contributing to Tshield.
+The following is a set of guidelines for contributing to TShield.
 Feel free to propose changes to this document in a pull request.

 #### Table of Contents: